Bright Computing

-Bright Computing, Inc. is a developer of software for deploying and managing high-performance (HPC) clusters, Kubernetes clusters, and OpenStack private clouds in on-prem data centers as well as in the public cloud.
+Bright Computing, Inc. was a developer of software for deploying and managing high-performance (HPC) clusters, Kubernetes clusters, and OpenStack private clouds in on-premises data centers as well as in the public cloud.
+In 2022, it was acquired by Nvidia.

 History

 Bright Computing was founded by Matthijs van Leeuwen in 2009, who spun the company out of ClusterVision, which he had co-founded with Alex Ninaber and Arijan Sauer.
 Alex and Matthijs had worked together at UK’s Compusys, which was one of the first companies to commercially build HPC clusters.
 They left Compusys in 2002 to start ClusterVision in the Netherlands, after determining there was a growing market for building and managing supercomputer clusters using off-the-shelf hardware components and open source software, tied together with their own customized scripts.
 ClusterVision also provided delivery and installation support services for HPC clusters at universities and government entities.

 In 2004, Martijn de Vries joined ClusterVision and began development of cluster management software.
 The software was made available to customers in 2008, under the name ClusterVisionOS v4.

 In 2009, Bright Computing was spun out of ClusterVision.
 ClusterVisionOS was renamed Bright Cluster Manager, and van Leeuwen was named Bright Computing’s CEO.

 In February 2016, Bright appointed Bill Wagner as chief executive officer.
 Matthijs van Leeuwen became chief strategy officer, and then left the company and board of directors in 2018.

+In January 2022 Bright was acquired by Nvidia.
+Nvidia cited using Bright's Amsterdam facility as a development center.
+The acquisition occurred after several layoffs under Bill Wagner.